GuoTengda1993/apirun/README.md

 >>the email host, will cover the info in email.json, is required no metter in json file or in parameter

 >--pt, --pressuretest
->>run pressure test according to the xls, supported by locustio
+>>run pressure test according to the xls, supported by locustio; `Ctrl + C`, if you want to stop it.

 >--pt-demo
 >>make PT demo file in current folder